Krasny Kvadrat

-Krasny Kvadrat (Красный Квадрат, literally Red Square - 'square' with the meaning of 'geometric shape') is the first Russian full-scale television and production media holding company producing TV and music content, including development and production of original TV formats, copyrights management and distribution, sponsorship and product placement.
+Krasny Kvadrat (Красный Квадрат, literally Red Square - 'square' with the meaning of 'quadrilateral', a geometric shape with 4 sides) is the first Russian full-scale television and production media holding company producing TV and music content, including development and production of original TV formats, copyrights management and distribution, sponsorship and product placement.

 Krasny Kvadrat produces TV shows, TV series, documentary and feature films and is engaged in concert activities.
 The most famous projects are TV shows “Minuta Slavy” (“Minute of Fame”), “Kto khochet stat' millionerom?” (“Who Wants to Be a Millionaire?”), “Kontrol'naya Zakupka” (“Test Purchase”), “Modny Prigovor” (“Fashion Judgment”), “Davay Pozhenimsya” (“Let's Get Married”), TV series “Shkola” (“School”), “Popytka Very” (“Vera's Try”), “Garazhi” (“Garages”), “Pobeg” (“Escape”) etc.

 Structure and Activities

 Krasny Kvadrat was founded in 2007 by Russian media manager and producer Larisa Sinelshchikova, who was the first in Russia to propose and implement a model of TV full-cycle holding management in the form of umbrella branding.

 Krasny Kvadrat has been producing shows for Channel One Russia, Russia-24 and STS TV channels.
 Krasny Kvadrat also produced shows for Russia-1, TV Tsentr, Zvezda, Peretz and Carousel TV channels.
 In addition to shows and films, Krasny Kvadrat is engaged in concert activities.

 By the end of 2016, Krasny Kvadrat is expected to make a decision regarding the production of the magazine “Modny Prigovor”, based on a fashion television program of the same name.